Stock car racing

 Stock car racing is a form of automobile racing run on oval tracks and road courses.
 It originally used production-model cars, hence the name "stock car", but is now run using cars specifically built for racing.
 Originating in the southern United States, its largest governing body is NASCAR, whose NASCAR Cup Series is the premier top-level series of professional stock car racing.
-Canada, Mexico, Brazil, Argentina and Chile also have forms of stock car racing in the Americas.
+Canada, Mexico, Brazil, Argentina, and Chile also have forms of stock car racing in the Americas, some of which NASCAR has operations in.
 Other countries, such as Australia, New Zealand and the United Kingdom, have forms of stock car racing worldwide as well.
 Top-level races typically range between 200 and 600 mi in length.

 Top-level stock cars exceed 200 mph at speedway tracks and on superspeedway tracks such as Daytona International Speedway and Talladega Superspeedway.

 Contemporary NASCAR-spec top-level cars produce maximum power outputs of 860–900 hp from their naturally aspirated V8 engines.
 In October 2007 American race car driver Russ Wicks set a speed record for stock cars in a 2007-season Dodge Charger built to NASCAR specifications by achieving a maximum speed of 244.9 mph at Bonneville Speedway.
 For the 2015 NASCAR Cup Series, power output of the competing cars ranged from 750 to 800 hp (560 to 600 kW).